data-corentinv/qto-categorizer-ml/README.md

 # Qto Categorizer ML

-**Qto Categorizer ML** is a CLI-based machine learning system designed to automatically categorize financial transactions for Qto’s business customers.
+**Qto Categorizer ML** is a CLI-based machine learning system designed to automatically categorize financial transactions for Qto's business customers.
 Qto offers financial management services to SMEs and freelancers, and accurate transaction categorization is essential to help users understand and control their spending.

 Note that this package could replace or complements the existing rule-based system with a more accurate, scalable, and robust ML-based pipeline.